Y0Coss/docs-fork/pages/network/load_balancer/create_headers/guide.en-gb.md

 ### From the OVHcloud API

-In the API, the headers are specified within a `httpHeader` list.
+In the API, the headers are specified within an `httpHeader` list.
 Unlike the OVHcloud Control Panel, each header must be its own entry in the list.

 In the OVHcloud API console, a `+`{.action} button is available as soon as you start to specify a value, allowing you to add a new field to the list.

 ![Configuration of HTTP headers of a Frontend](images/add_headers_with_api.png){.thumbnail}

-If you integrate the API into your code, this corresponds to a JSON list of the type :
+If you integrate the API into your code, this corresponds to a JSON list of the type:

 ```json
 1. {